altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 "K::Have you seen your neighbor recently?"
 "RO::She was in our house, she ran off, I don't know where..."
 *Rogers shut the door and Kent walked away*
+*He drove off*
-~He drove off - pondering where Martha might be~
-~Just minutes before Martha herself arrived~
+~Pondering where Martha might be, just minutes before she arrived~ }
-}
 {
 %%%%